Immersive exhibitions in Montréal

 Festilumi

 The FESTILUMI walking experience features more than 20 million LED lights, enchanting music, and spectacular giant structures in its 1.5 KM light trail at Marché Central.
-An imaginary journey through 13 different luminous worlds for visitors of all ages, including a magical trail for the Holiday Season.
-Runs to January 4.
+An imaginary journey through 13 different luminous worlds for visitors of all ages.
+Runs to March 8.

 The Impressionists